-In addition, Article 4d(3) and Article 4d(4) of the Regulation allow the crediting of frozen accounts and the addition of interest and other earnings, of payments due under contracts or obligations pre-dating the date on which the Listed Person was included in Annex IV, and of payments due under certain types of decisions (judicial, administrative or arbitral) rendered or enforceable in a Member State, as long as all such additions are also frozen.
-This is an exception from the prohibition to make funds and economic resources available to Listed Persons, and it does not require a prior authorisation by the NCA.
-EU operators must nonetheless inform the relevant competent authority about any transaction made under Article 4d(3) and comply with Article 4e of the Regulation.
+In addition, Article 8 of the Regulation allows the crediting of frozen accounts and the addition of interest and other earnings, of payments due under contracts or obligations pre-dating the sanctions, and of payments due under certain types of decisions (judicial, administrative or arbitral) valid in a Member State, as long as all such additions are also frozen.
+This is an exception from the prohibition to make funds and economic resources available to listed persons, and it does not require a prior authorisation by the NCA.
+EU operators must nonetheless comply with Article 9 of the Regulation.
 See also Question 6.